 On the topic of continuity, I asked Boehler if the DFC plans on opening more offices to strengthen the initiative, and, if so, whether or not we might expect Israel to be a top priority on that list.

 “It’s definitely something we’ve considered.
 That would be really important for investing in a broader region.
 And, you know, prosperity, the Middle East is something, obviously, I focus, we focus on.
 It’s definitely something that is a possibility.
 It is something that I think we should discuss with Emirates, with Baharines, and with others, in terms of what we might be able to do there.
-Absolutely, I think it’s important to have a local presence wherever you can.”
+Absolutely, I think it’s important to have a local presence wherever you can,” he said.

 “The key aspect of other local offices,” Boehler told me, “is driven by the question ‘Does it represent a sustained, focused investment?’
 That’s what I think is so exciting about this office in Belgrade: We wouldn’t open it if we weren’t serious and it wasn’t sustained.”